Europe’s first all-inclusive indoor play centre for sick and disabled children had a preview opening in Castletroy’s Park Point Complex on Friday.

 Dreamland, the brand new play centre set up by the Share a Dream Foundation, will cater for Ireland’s 80,000 disabled children, recreating the magic of Disneyland at home.

-It also boasts a hand-painted enchanted forest area which disguises a ramp leading down to the airplane making it wheel chair accessible.
-Mr Kinsella pointed out that “It’s not a ramp, it’s seen as an enchanted forest” so that no child feels left out or different.
+It also boasts a hand-painted enchanted forest area which disguises a ramp leading down to the airplane-making it wheel chair accessible.
+“It’s not a ramp, it’s seen as an enchanted forest” so that no child feels left out or different, the Share a Dream founder said.

-The playrooms, painted by Global Attractions, an Italian art company, includes a princess themed décor which comes complete with a chandelier and a long elegant dining table.
+The playrooms, painted by Global Attractions, an Italian art company, includes a princess themed party area, complete with chandeliers and a long elegant dining table.

-During parties, children will have staff dressed as princesses on hand to offer child-friendly pink champagne and little princess themed treats.
+During parties, Share a Dream staff will don fancy dress and serve child-friendly pink champagne and little princess or pirate themed treats.

-Next door, the under the sea themed playroom featuring ‘Ollie the octopus’ will also double as a therapeutic sensory room for special needs visitors with its calming colours and special light effects.
+Next door, the ‘Under the Sea’ themed playroom featuring ‘Ollie the Octopus’ doubles as a therapeutic sensory room for special needs visitors.
+Its calming colours and special light effects make it suitable for children and adults with Autism.

 Speaking about where the idea for Dreamland came from, Mr Kinsella said, “I had a dream to build a playground of some description but when I looked at all the playgrounds around the country I realised there was no playground suitable for disabled children”.